 Visit our HPV page to learn about the virus, it’s transmission, symptoms, complications, testing, and treatment.

 Gardasil is a vaccine to protect you from HPV, the human papilloma virus.
-Gardasil is approved for 9-26 year old girls and women, men and boys and is given in a series of three shots.
-Gardasil covers types 6,11,16,18 — the strains of HPV which account for about 70% of cervical cancer cases and 90% of genital warts.
+Gardasil is approved for everyone ages 9-26 year old and is given in a series of three shots.
+Gardasil covers 9 strains of HPV which account for about 70% of cervical cancer cases and 90% of genital warts.